JanaRubiano/Hangman_Game/README.md

 ---

-Welcome to this repository where we will showcase the development of the Hangman game using Python programming.
+Welcome to this repository where we will showcase the development of the Hangman game using Python.

 ## _**Index:**_